-3.3.2 Overtemperature
+3.4.2 Overtemperature

-An overtemperature alarm (OT) can occur from an excess temperature inside the device and temporarily causes it to switch the DC input off.
+An overtemperature alarm (OT) can occur from an excess temperature inside the device and temporarily causes it to switch the DC terminal off.
 This is usually due to the ambient temperature exceeding the specified operating temperature range of the device.
-After cooling down, the device can automatically switch the DC input back on.
+After cooling down, the device can automatically switch the DC output back on.
 This is determined via a setting that can either be access in the Settings app of EA Power Control under Other -> DC input/output state after OT alarm or via ModBus/SCPI command.

-3.3.3 Overvoltage protection
+3.4.3 Overvoltage protection

-An overvoltage alarm (OVP) will switch off the DC input and can occur if:
+An overvoltage alarm (OVP) will switch off the DC power stage and can occur if: